• Skip to main content

 • If your pork belly comes with bone, remove it by slicing across from just under the bone.
 Hold the pork still with one hand (bone side up), turn the blade to the side and cut from right to left until the bone is detached.

-• Set up the steamer
+• Set up the steamer.

-• Meanwhile, cut the pork belly into 1 cm x 1/2 cm x 2 cm (1/2″ x 1/4″ x 1″) chunks.
-Try to get both fat and meat layers in each piece so that when eaten, there’ll be a different texture from each part.
+• Meanwhile, cut the meat into 1 cm x 1/2 cm x 2 cm (1/2" x 1/4" x 1") chunks.

-• Mix all the contents until the pork belly is covered.
+• Mix all the contents well.

 Tried this recipe?
 Tag me TODAY!If you recreated this authentic recipe, I’d love to see it!
 Tag me on Instagram at @wokandkin.